Zelaf/voicely-text/README.md

 ## Skipping messages
 If you want to **skip speaking messages** you may have already sent or are about to send, type `/tts skip`, with an optional `count` being the number of messages you want to skip.
 - If one of your messages is currently being read, the currently spoken message will be included in the `count`.
-# Early development
+# Support
-This bot is still in early development, and I still need to fix up some things and add a few more settings, but the bot is completely useable in this state!
-Feel free to invite it to any of your servers, and just remember that things may change in the future!

-If any of you have an issue with the bot, please create an [issue](https://github.com/Erallie/voicely-text/issues), and I will address it to the best of my ability!
+If you have any problems with the bot, please create an [issue](https://github.com/Erallie/voicely-text/issues), and I will address it to the best of my ability!